-5 Top Weekly TSXV Stocks: Noble To Create Canada Nickel | INN
+5 Top Weekly TSXV Stocks: Noble to Create Canada Nickel | INN

 Los Andes Copper is focused on developing the Vizcachitas copper-molybdenum porphyry project in Chile, which it bills as Chile’s next major copper mine.

 News has been thin on the ground for Los Andes, however, with the most recent news release — which was about a management restructure — coming out on its website on June 20.
-More recent updates have been posted to SEDAR, with a September 12 release stating that there would be an annual general meeting on October 10.
+More recent updates have been posted to SEDAR, with a September 12 release stating that there will be an annual general meeting for the company on October 10.

 Data for 5 Top Weekly TSX Stocks articles is retrieved each Friday at 10:30 a.m.
 PST using TradingView’s stock screener.
 Only companies with market capitalizations greater than C$10 million prior to the week’s gains are included.
 Companies within the basic materials and energy sectors are considered.